 In other words, the identified registrars usually did not comply with the contractual obligations on RDS (WHOIS) accuracy.
-The conclusion here is also in line with the findings of the implementation review of Rec #6.
+The conclusion here is also in line with the findings of the implementation review of Recommendation #6.

-As indicated in our review of Rec #8, enforcement registrar contractual obligations to validate and verify RDS (WHOIS) data only happens when there are RDS (WHOIS) inaccuracy complaints or ARS-generated inaccuracy reports.
+As indicated in our review of Recommendation #8, enforcement of registrar contractual obligations to validate and verify RDS (WHOIS) data only happens when there are RDS (WHOIS) inaccuracy complaints or ARS-generated Inaccuracy Tickets.
 Similarly, as long as the related RDS (WHOIS) record is not identified by ARS as inaccurate, or a complaint is not lodged by an RDS (WHOIS) user, there are no repercussions for registrants who falsify RDS (WHOIS) data.
 These measures are not enough to improve data accuracy.

-3.6.4.4 RDS (WHOIS) accuracy for domain names that utilize Privacy and Proxy Services is unknown
+3.6.3.4 RDS (WHOIS) Accuracy for Domain Names that Utilize Privacy and Proxy Services is Unknown

-Regarding the RDS (WHOIS) accuracy of domain names that utilize Privacy and Proxy Services, ICANN's criteria is whether the information listed in public RDS (WHOIS) -- that is, the service provider's contact information -- is accurate, not whether the underlying customer data collected by the Privacy/Proxy service provider is accurate.
+Regarding the RDS (WHOIS) accuracy of domain names that use Privacy and Proxy Services, ICANN's criteria is whether the information listed in public RDS (WHOIS) -- that is, the service provider's contact information -- is accurate, not whether the underlying customer data collected by the Privacy/Proxy service provider is accurate.
 This is a deviation from the RDS (WHOIS) data user's expectations.